Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     cd ~/src
     cd openstreetmap-carto
-    carto project.mml > style.xml
+    carto -a "3.0.0" project.mml > style.xml

 Notice that the *carto* feature able to natively process *project.mml* in YAML format (currently adopted for openstreetmap-carto) is recent.
 Ensure for this that the lastest *carto* version is installed.
+The option `-a "3.0.0"` is needed when using Mapnik 3 functions.

 {% include_relative _includes/configuration-variables.md os='Ubuntu' %}